-- A. Humanities and Social Sciences/History: At least 24 credits must be earned in the humanities and social sciences/history and are distributed as follows: - Communications: At least 9 credits must be earned in communications courses, including 6 credits to satisfy the written English requirement [ENGx111 English Composition, ENG 101 English Composition, ENG 201 Writing for the Professions].
-Courses in speech, written composition, technical writing, or similar courses in either written or oral communications are applicable toward the communications requirement. - 2.
-Ethics: At least 3 credits must be earned in ethics [BUS 323 Business Ethics]. - 3.
-Social Sciences/History: At least 9 credits must be earned in subjects such as sociology, economics, history, psychology, and anthropology. - 4.
-Humanities Electives: At least 3 credits must be earned in a humanities elective.
+A. Humanities and Social Sciences/History

+At least 24 credits must be earned in the humanities and social sciences/history and are distributed as follows:

+At least 9 credits must be earned in communications courses, including 6 credits to satisfy the written English requirement [ENGx111 English Composition, ENG 101 English Composition, ENG 102 Composition II, ENG 201 Writing for the Professions].
+Courses in speech, written composition, technical writing, or similar courses in either written or oral communications are applicable toward the communications requirement.

+At least 3 credits must be earned in ethics [BUS 323 Business Ethics].

+3. Humanities Electives

+At least 3 credits must be earned in a humanities elective such as art, music. literature, foreign language, philosophy, and speech.